 We are proud to recognize these five educators for their diligence and dedication to students, colleagues, community, and profession.
 The awardees are:

-• Bobbie Cavnar, a 12th grade language arts educator at South Point High School in Belmont, NC, nominated by the North Carolina Association of Educators.
+Dan Ryder, a 9th to 12th grade language arts educator at Mt.
+Blue High School in Farmington, ME, nominated by the Maine Education Association.

 Texas State Teachers Association